Sulfites are compounds that are used to make foods and beverages last longer. Sulfite sensitivity is an abnormal reaction to these compounds.

 It is not clear what causes a sulfite sensitivity to develop.
 It may be due to genetic and environmental factors.

 There are no known risk factors for sulfite sensitivity.
-Most people with sulfite sensitivity have asthma.
+However, most people with sulfite sensitivity have asthma.

 Most symptoms are mild and can vary based on your body’s reaction to sulfite ingestion.
 It may be one or a combination of the following: